project-chip/connectedhomeip/examples/ota-requestor-app/efr32/README.md

             ./out/chip-tool pairing ble-thread 2 hex:<operationalDataset> 73141520   3840

-where operationalDataset is obtained from the Open Thread Border Router.
+where operationalDataset is obtained from the OpenThread Border Router.

 -   Once the commissioning process completes enter: